-- 1.1 At least fourteen days before the closing date, the Programme Manager shall arrange with the Secretary and a Member of the Partnership for their attendance on the tender opening date. - 1.2 At least three days prior to the closing date, the Programme Manager will send a Tender Return Form to the Office Manager providing the following information:- - Title of Contract and Reference Number - Closing Date - Number of firms invited to tender - Contact name and extension number for queries - 1.3 The Tender Return Form will be passed to the Clerical Assistant responsible for the receipt of tenders who will schedule the receiving of the tenders into his/her work programme. - 1.4 The Office Manager will schedule the opening arrangements into his/her work programme: this will normally be done each Friday for contracts where the closing date is the following week. - 1.5 The Clerical Assistant responsible for the receipt of tenders will place a copy of all Tender Return Forms in a folder in the Chairman's office.
+''' - Standing order 7¶ Deleted: Appendix 1 - Tender Opening Procedures EU TENDER PROCEDURES¶ CONTRACTS FOR WORKS #4,000,001 AND OVER;¶ CONTRACTS FOR SERVICES AND SUPPLIES £150,001 ¶ \P ¶ " <#> Notification of Closing Date¶ = At least fourteen days before the closing date, the Programme Manager shall arrange with the Secretary and a Member of the Partnership for their attendance on the tender opening date.¶ <#>At least three days prior to the closing date, the Programme Manager will send a Tender Return Form to the Office Manager providing the following information:-¶ <#>Title of Contract and Reference Number¶ <#>Closing Date¶ <#>Number of firms invited to tender¶ <#>Contact name and extension number for queries ¶ = "<#>The Tender Return Form will be passed to the Clerical Assistant responsible for the receipt of tenders who will schedule the receiving of the tenders into his/her work programme.¶ = " The Office Manager will schedule the opening" arrangements into his/her work programme: this will normally be done each Friday for contracts where the closing date is the following week. \P ">The Clerical Assistant responsible for the receipt of tenders will place a copy of all Tender Return Forms in a folder in the Chairman's office.¶ <#>Receipt of Tenders¶ by post or hand-delivery to: The SESTRAN Secretary, Area 3D (Bridge), Victoria Quay, Edinburgh, EH6 6QQ. ¶ = ">On receipt, the date and time of receipt will be stamped/written on the tender envelope.
+The words "late tender" will be written on any tenders received after the specified time.¶ <#>Tenders received after the closing date and time will not be opened or considered under any circumstances.¶ <#>Tenders will be held in a locked filing cabinet by the Clerical Assistant responsible for the receipt of tenders prior to the opening time.
+Each time a tender is received, the Clerical Assistant responsible for the receipt of tenders will mark a copy of the Tender Return Form to indicate that a tender has been received.
+The tenders for each contract will be held separately and secured together [eg by an elastic band] within the filing cabinet.¶ '''

-2. Receipt of Tenders

-- 2.1 Tenderers shall be instructed to return their tender by post or handdelivery to: The SESTRAN Secretary, Area 3D (Bridge), Victoria Quay, Edinburgh, EH6 6QQ. - 2.2 Tenders will be instructed to return their tender in the pre-printed envelope which will be supplied to them. - 2.3 On receipt, the date and time of receipt will be stamped/written on the tender envelope.
-The words "late tender" will be written on any tenders received after the specified time. - 2.4 Tenders received after the closing date and time will not be opened or considered under any circumstances.